Jannyboy11/ScalaPluginLoader/README.md

 If you wish to use a plugin.yml still, you can, however I always found it a pain.
 - A boilerplate-free event api! #getHandlerList(), #getHandlers(), #setCancelled(boolean) and #isCancelled() can be generated at class-load time!
+- A boilerplate-free ConfigurationSerialization api! #serialize() and #deserialize(Map<String,Object) can be generated at class-load time!

 #### Cons
 - Scala library classes are only accessible to ScalaPlugins (You can still write them in Java though).